yrncollo/yrncollo.github.io/_posts/2024-05-08-ecommerce.md

     };
 ```
-Awesome we now have our `DatabaseConnection` and we need to create a route to test if we have problems connecting to the database and peforming any of the `CRUD` operations.
+Awesome!!
+We now have our `DatabaseConnection` and we need to create a route to test if we have problems connecting to the database and peforming any of the `CRUD` operations.

 ## Creating Routes